TeraSurror/machadolab-programming-challenge/README.md

 5. Run the application using compose
     - Open terminal and cd into the root folder of the project
     - Run the command: docker compose up
+    - Open http://localhost:3000 in a browser window to see the application